-For that reason, if I was to hike this section again as a day hike, I'd reverse my course.
+For that reason, if I were to hike this section again as a day hike, I’d reverse my course.
 Start at the large East Lake Road parking area and walk the trail eastward.
 Then skip the wet portion and walk on Fairbanks Road.

 Of course, if you are hiking all of the Onondaga Trail Branch, it doesn’t matter.
 It all has to be covered.